happysmaran/OuroborOS/README.md

 * **Individual Contributor:** Uh, me, happysmaran
 * **Role:** Lead Architect, Kernel Configuration, Daemon Developer, and Professional Saboteur.
 * tldr it's just me.
+There is only one member on this entire project, this is an individual thing (which means there are no missing members).